dullroar/ten-steps-to-linux-survival/Step08.md

 ```

 You can *kill* a process using the [`kill`](http://linux.die.net/man/1/kill)\drcmd{kill} command,
-which takes a process id and optionally a "signal"\index{signals}.
+which takes a process id and optionally a "signal"\index{Signals}.
 Here is an example looking for
 any running instance of `vi` and sending it a `kill` command:

 \drcap{Hunting down and killing \texttt{vi} sessions}